arjunvinaayak/kavithaenair.github.io/compareTwitterProfiles/getStarted.md

 #### How to use the app

-On launching the app the user is presented with the search bars, an compare button and empty comparison tables.
+On launching the app the user is presented with the search bars, a compare button and empty comparison tables.
 When the user enters the user profiles names in the search bars, which acts as the search queries.
 Then two tables appear on the screen with relevant details of the user.